eBay Web Scraper Guide: Puppeteer, Playwright & Python Examples

 • Timeout protection: A 15-second timeout ensures the script doesn’t hang indefinitely if the page takes too long to load.

-• Ensuring readiness: This step guarantees the page is fully loaded before we proceed to scraping.
+• Ensuring readiness: This step guarantees the page is fully loaded before we proceed to scraping eBay.

 Now for the fun part—pulling the product data!
 We loop through all the search results and gather relevant details like titles, prices, and shipping information.